 The AP Computer Science Principles assessment consists of two parts:

 - The through-course assessment is a set of performance tasks that will require students to upload digital artifacts and written responses they have developed in the class via a Web-based platform.

-- The end of course AP Exam will be a 120-minute long paper and pencil exam which will include 74 multiple-choice questions presented as either discrete questions or in sets.
+- The end of course AP Exam will be a 2 hour long paper and pencil exam which will include 74 multiple-choice questions presented as either discrete questions or in sets.